themarkness/markalexanderwilliams/posts/2017-02-20-transcription.md

 ---

-title:  "Transcription"
+title: Transcription
 date:  2017-02-20
-desc: "Transcription"
-keywords: ""
-categories: [MA]
+author: Mark Williams
+summary: Transcription
-tags: []
+tags:
-icon: fa-graduation-cap
+  - MA
 ---
 Today I finished the last transcription of my interviews and focus group.
 It was hard and robotic work and I can see why people make use of things like [fiverr](fiverr.com) to get people to do it for them.
 I tried using [Google Docs voice to text](https://support.google.com/docs/answer/4492226?hl=en) facility too, but it only really works if you're sat in front of the device talking.